-Other price risk arises principally in relation to a proportion of the Scheme's growth portfolio covering the world equity fund and real return fund totalling £112,355,436 (2017: £130,455,508) although the extent of the risk is dependent on the portfolio of the funds held at the time.
-The Scheme has set a target asset allocation of 29% (2017: 32%) of total investments excluding the annuity policies being held in the growth portfolio.
-At the year end, 28% (2017: 32%) of the portfolio was held in growth assets, based on the fair value of investments.
-The split between the growth funds is allowed to drift in line with market movements, so therefore there is no automatic rebalancing back to a central benchmark.
-The Trustees will continue to monitor the allocation on a regular basis to ensure that this is consistent with overall strategy of the Scheme.
-The Scheme manages this exposure to overall price movements by constructing a diverse portfolio of investments across various markets.
+Other price risk arises principally in relation to a proportion of the Scheme's growth portfolio covering the world equity funds totalling £103,768,539 (2018: £112,355,436).
+The Scheme has set a target asset allocation of 24% (2018: 29%) of total investments excluding the annuity policies being held in the growth portfolio.
+At the year end, 25% (2018: 28%) of the portfolio was held in growth assets, based on the fair value of investments.
+The split between the growth and matching assets is allowed to drift in line with market movements.
+Therefore, there is no automatic rebalancing back to the central benchmark.
+The Trustees continue to monitor the allocation on a regular basis to ensure that this is consistent with the overall strategy of the Scheme.
+The Scheme manages the overall exposure to other price risk by constructing a diverse portfolio of investments across various markets.